jacksleight/statamic-lazy-logo/README.md

 That's it!

-By default the logo will be styled to match the CP text style.
+By default the text will be styled to match the CP text style.
 If you want to customise it you can publish and edit the config:

 ```bash
 php please vendor:publish --tag=lazy-logo-config